mithralaya/MySQL-QueryBuilder-NodeJs/README.md

 ```

-If you think the about method is too long you can do something like this.
-In my view the below code is lot cleaner and reuable.
+If you think the above method is too long you can do something like:

 ```
 var query = new QueryBuilder("UserView"